dscullion365/docs/source/includes/_ws_req_order_place.md

 With *status* field as *Ack* to indicate this new order request pass some basic sanity check, and has been sent to matching engine.

-*info* field provide some detail: if you provide *id* in your request, it will be echoed back as *id* to help you identify; we also provide server side generated *orderId*, which is the id you should use for future track or action on the order.
+*info* field provide some detail: if you provide *id* in your request, it will be echoed back as *id* to help you identify; we also provide server side generated *orderId*.

 *ERR*